lsund/notes/README.md

 [Tiddlywiki](https://tiddlywiki.com/) and built with [Brick](https://github.com/jtdaugherty/brick).

-Tiddlywiki is nice because of its lightweight feel and uncomplicated way of taking and linking notes.
-However, it being a web application means a lot of clicking.
-Furthermore, its UI doesn't use any fancy browser capabilities (at least not out of the box) that couldn't be implemented in a terminal environment.
-Because I am more confortable on the command line and in text editors, I started this repository as an  implementation that would leverage the core features of tiddlywiki in a terminal environment.
+I like Tiddlywiki because of its lightweight feel and uncomplicated way of taking and linking notes.
+However, there are some aspects that I do not particularly like:

-Rendering is always one of the harder parts of any program that has a UI.
-Furthermore, terminal input is difficult, so we delegate that responsibility to Brick, a library that seems to approach these issues well.

-## Design goals

-* It is simple and easy to creating new notes and linking notes.

-* It is easy to view links and follow links.

-* It is terminal native: it leverages colors, formatting and other modern terminal capabilities.

-* It is not a command line utility.
-No flags, no piping with other programs.
+1. Due to it being a web-application, there is a lot of clicking and other mouse-action.
+This can be difficult if you are working on a laptop and don't have access to a mouse.

+2. The UI that comes out of the box is not that good.
+There doesn't seem to be a way to sort notes that you have open except for closing them and reopening them in a different order.
+There are animations, but they are slow and only make things difficult.
+The look and feel isn't that great, and bloated with a lot of options that isn't directly helpful to the essential process of taking and linking notes.

+3. It has the feel of a SPA and it stores its state in the DOM.
+To use tiddlywiki, you have to figure out a way to eventually persisting these changes.
+I tried a simple WebDAV implementation for this.
+If I accidentally refresh the page, or if the web-server goes down while tiddlywiki is in a non-saved state, I lose my changes.

+## What it is

+This is an implementation of a note-taking program that addresses the above points and tries to improve on them.
+The purpose is to quickly and easily take and link notes in a bi-directional, non-linear way.

+1. As I am more confortable on the command line and text editors, I decided to implement the program in a terminal environment.
+Terminal input and terminal rendering is hard, so we use Brick that seems to approach these problems in a good way.
+By working in a terminal environment, we eliminate the mouse completely and are free to choose our hotkeys as we want.

+2. The program uses the terminal as interface, which has a universal look and feel that everybody using it is familiar with.
+The color and formatting options that modern terminals handle are enough for our purpose.
+No animations, no redundant, distracting options.
-* It stores data locally in a file in a common format.

-* It has a single binary, no dependencies.
+3. The entire state can be persisted to a file, and this is done locally in a common file format.
+It has a single binary and no external dependencies.

 ## Installing and Running